All Smoke and Mirrors

-The device that Simeon de Florence builds (and which Albert operates) in The Bridge of Dead Things is a form of Pepper’s Ghost, an elaborate stage illusion that became popular in the 1860’s.
+The device that Simeon de Florence builds (and which Albert operates) in The Bridge of Dead Things is a form of Pepper’s Ghost, an elaborate stage illusion that became popular in the 1860s.
 Stage magic is often referred to as being “all smoke and mirrors”, which is apt since Pepper’s Ghost relies heavily on mirroring.
-It uses the reflective properties of a sheet of glass—set at a 45-degree angle to the audience—to reflect a hidden space where the so-called “ghost” resides, but only when it is illuminated by some carefully-managed lighting.
-Visit Wikipedia to see some excellent diagrams which demonstrate exactly how Pepper’s Ghost works.
+Ever catch sight of yourself reflected in a plate-glass window?
+Pepper's Ghost uses the reflective properties of a sheet of glass—set at a 45-degree angle to the audience—to reflect a hidden space where the so-called “ghost” resides, but only when it is illuminated by some carefully-managed lighting.

 If Pepper’s Ghost provides the mirror part of “all smoke and mirrors”, the lightning machine most definitely provides the smoke.
 It is in fact a Tesla coil, a kind of transformer that produces extremely high voltages, first conceived of and patented by Nikola Tesla in 1891, but only developed as a full-scale lightning machine when Tesla moved to Colorado Springs in 1899 (because the town promised him free electricity!).
 Since The Bridge of Dead Things is set in 1885, the machine that Mr Dircks builds is something of an anachronism, coming as it does six years before its time.
 But the fact that Sir William Crookes, whose relationship with Florence Cook inspired the novel, also experimented with extremely high voltages made it too tempting to resist.